carlferr/HOME-BIO/README.md

 Before run HOME-BIO, the users can manually change the "config_file.txt" or run the "make_config_file.py".

 - In the first scenario, the user will manually modify the correct options for the analysis following the written examples.
 For some options is mandatory a complete path, while for others is required a "yes" or "no".
-Only the "Adapter" option requires a sequence to use as adapter during the trimming step.
+Only the "Adapter" option requires a sequence (in capital letters) to use as adapter during the trimming step.
+For the "k-mers" option, HOME-BIO is set to "auto".
+In this way, SPADES will choose the best k-mer lenght depending on the reads lenght.
+Only a comma-separated list of k-mer sizes can be used (all values must be odd, less than 128 and listed in ascending order. e.g. 21,33,55) For more details see [SPADES manual](http://cab.spbu.ru/files/release3.13.0/manual.html)
-If the contaminant filtering is not requested the "Path contaminant genome" is not used but it is still mandatory to write something (leave "/your/path" or "none").
+If the contaminant filtering is not requested the "Path contaminant genome" is not used but it is still mandatory to write something (e.g. "/your_path/" or "none").

 Please change "your_path" with your absolute path.

 - It is also possible to create the config file in an automatic way using "make_config_file.py".